 Drawing as it was perfected in the Renaissance was both a manual and an intellectual operation.
 The word disegno meant both drawing and design, and in that sense conflated the two: one drew to design, but one also implicitly designed (conceived) as one drew.
-The manual facilitated the intellectual to be sure, but the intellectual informed the manual as well.
+The manual facilitated the intellectual, but the intellectual informed the manual as well.
 To draw was to think.
 Giorgio Vasari said drawings best reveal the mind of the artist at work.
 The reason they did so was because Renaissance artists not only perfected the precision of drawing, they invested it with energy.
 That energy came from a certain speed.
 Drawing with intensity, with urgency, invested the drawing with life, which conveyed a more immediate sense of the artist's idea.

 That's why the mark, the gesture, the pen or pencil stroke, is so important a part of Renaissance drawing, and makes it so different from the laborious—maybe even tedious—academic drawings of the nineteenth-century French tradition.
 A Renaissance drawing is meant to be seen as a drawing, a set of marks of paper, not the equivalent of a black and white photograph.
 One can also see it as an act, because the process by which it was made is evident (whether Raphael's sanguines of Michelangelo's pen and ink).
 The value of studying exemplary figures, and in drawing from life, was to shape the memory, not to produce a documentation of the subject for its own sake.
 One draws in the Renaissance tradition to remember, because Memory (Mnemosyne) was mythically the mother of the Muses.